 2020 UK Wheat Harvest Forecast

-- Even at higher estimates of planted wheat area, the 2020 UK wheat harvest will be at a significant deficit to normal domestic consumption.
+- With a potential 33-38% drop in wheat production on the previous season, the 2020 UK wheat harvest will be at a significant deficit to normal domestic consumption.

 - Developments in UK trade policy could significantly affect milling wheat imports in the 2020/21 season and contribute to significant uncertainty around the supply of milling wheat.

 The planting conditions for the 2020 UK wheat crop were poor.
 Met Office data show that significant parts of UK wheat growing areas experienced 150-170% average rainfall in autumn, and wet conditions and flooding prevented farmers from accessing fields to drill crops.
 The AHDB survey of planting intentions, completed in mid-February, found that the UK wheat area would be 17% lower in 2020 than in 2019, a drop of 312k hectares.
 On the fields that farmers could access, many wheat crops were drilled after the optimal window for yield, and the wet conditions meant that established root structures were shallow, predisposing crops to drought stress.